aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Parenthesized Phrase

-And finally, a "parenthesized phrase" is also a noun phrase, and it consists of an expression enclosed by parentheses.
+A "parenthesized phrase" is also a noun phrase, and it consists of an expression enclosed by parentheses.
 It can be useful to better specify the order of evaluation in mathematical formulas and the like:

 `<parenthesized-phrase> := "(" <expression> ")"`